Our House

 male yellowjacket wasp

-Q: Does a cold winter suppress wasp numbers?
+Question: Does a cold winter suppress wasp numbers?

 The factor that does suppress yellowjacket numbers in late summer is spring weather.
 Cold, wet springs tend to interfere with nest initiation while warm, dry weather tends to help it along.
 These effects can be very localized, however.

-Q. Are poison baits available for area-wide control of problem nests?
+Question.
+Are poison baits available for area-wide control of problem nests?

-Q. How do yellowjacket wasps survive the winter?
+Question.
+How do yellowjacket wasps survive the winter?

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.

-Please see the Disclaimer statements as well (sorry, but these are necessary).
+Please see the Disclaimer statements as well.